 Hybridized in 2011, these seedlings were germinated in 20 gallon seedling barrels in the late summer of 2011 and grew in those until the spring of 2013, when they were moved to my first seedling bed.
 They were tremendously crowded in the seedling barrels, and went through the 2012 rust resistance testing in those barrels.
-So when they were moved to the seedling bed in the summer of 2013, they were not the size one would expect from two year seedlings.
-Most took until 2015 to flower for the first time, but the seedling that would become Sun Dragon flowered for the first time in 2014.
+So when they were moved to the seedling bed in the summer of 2013, most were not the size one would expect from two year seedlings.
+Many took until 2015 to flower for the first time, but the seedling that would become Sun Dragon flowered for the first time in summer 2013.
 And from that first flower, I knew it was a special plant.
 It had several points I didn't expect, including the thin dark wire edge with a thin gold piecrust edge, very nice branching on tall scapes and good pod fertility.

 The rust resistance of Sun Dragon was exceptional, scoring A+ all five years of my rust resistance screening program.
 The thrips resistance is also very good, and Sun Dragon shows high breeding value for both of these resistance traits.
 The beautiful plant has consistently shown excellent growth without requiring frequent division and has never displayed the die-out in the center of the clump that some daylilies show.
 This is a trait inherited from pollen parent Solaris Symmetry.